 Today we move higher up to cross the mark of 4000 meters altitude.
 Via a side valley we then climb 500 meters to the lake of Chapdarkul at 4500 meters altitude.
 At the shore of Chapdarkul, we pitch our tents to spend the night.
 The outside temperatures at 4500 meters can be very frigid at night.

-The drive back to Dushanbe takes about 13 hours.
-Arrival in Dushanbe is the late evening.
+The drive back to Dushanbe on the final day takes about 8 hours.
+Arrival in Dushanbe is in the evening.
 In Dushanbe, you are dropped off at your desired location.

 Or check out the FAQ